Keren Keshet The Rainbow Foundation

 How does Keren Keshet The Rainbow Foundation spend its money?

 Keren Keshet The Rainbow Foundation directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Keren Keshet The Rainbow Foundation tax-deductible?